Eye color: Genetic determination

 Eye color is an inherited trait determined by multiple genes.
 These genes are sought by studying small changes in the genes themselves and in neighboring genes, called single-nucleotide polymorphisms or SNPs.
-The total number of genes that contribute to eye color is unknown, but there are a few likely candidates.
+The total number of genes that contribute to eye color is unknown, but there are some likely candidates.
 A study in Rotterdam (2009) found that it was possible to predict eye color with more than 90% accuracy for brown and blue using just six SNPs.

-In humans, eye color is a highly sexually dimorphic trait.
-Several studies have shown that men are more likely to have blue eyes than women, while women are more likely to have darker eye colors (green and brown eyes) than men.
-Sex is therefore a major factor in the expression of eye color genotypes.
-One study suggested that women's higher levels of the sex hormone estrogen may explain why women tend to have darker eyes than men.

 People of European descent show the greatest variety in eye color of any population worldwide.
 Recent advances in ancient DNA technology have revealed some of the history of eye color in Europe.
 Through the analysis of ancient DNA, a 2020 study published in Experimental Dermatology suggested that the common gene for blue eye color likely originated in the Near East and arrived in Europe around 42,000 years ago, after the exodus out of Africa.

 There is evidence that as many as 16 different genes could be responsible for eye color in humans; however, the main two genes associated with eye color variation are OCA2 and HERC2, and both are localized in chromosome 15.

 The gene OCA2, when in a variant form, causes the pink eye color and hypopigmentation common in human albinism.
 (The name of the gene is derived from the disorder it causes, oculocutaneous albinism type II.)
 Different SNPs within OCA2 are strongly associated with blue and green eyes as well as variations in freckling, mole counts, hair and skin tone.
 The polymorphisms may be in an OCA2 regulatory sequence, where they may influence the expression of the gene product, which in turn affects pigmentation.
 A specific mutation within the HERC2 gene, a gene that regulates OCA2 expression, is partly responsible for blue eyes.
 Other genes implicated in eye color variation are SLC24A4 and TYR.
 A 2010 study of eye color variation in hue and saturation values using high-resolution digital full-eye photographs found three new loci for a total of ten genes, allowing the explanation of about 50% of eye color variation.